 For additional information on dynamic locator attributes, see Dynamic Locator Attributes.

-To identify components within Silverlight scripts, you can specify the automationId, caption, className, name or any dynamic locator attribute.
+To identify controls in Windows-based applications that have implemented UI Automation provider interfaces within scripts, you can specify the automationId, caption, className, name or any dynamic locator attribute.
 The automationId can be set by the application developer.
-For example, a locator with an automationId might look like //SLButton[@automationId="okButton"].
+For example, a locator with an automationId might look like //UIAButton[@automationId="okButton"].

 We recommend using the automationId because it is typically the most useful and stable attribute.

 |automationId||An identifier that is provided by the developer of the application under test.
 The Visual Studio designer automatically assigns an automationId to every control that is created with the designer.
 The application developer uses this ID to identify the control in the application code.||//UIAButton[@automationId="okButton"]|

 |caption||The text that the control displays.
 When testing a localized application in multiple languages, use the automationId or name attribute instead of the caption.||//UIAButton[@caption="Ok"]|

 |className||The class name (without namespace) of the UI Automation control.
 Using the className attribute can help to identify a custom control that is derived from a standard UI Automation control that Silk4J recognizes.||//UIAButton[@className='MyCustomButton']|

 |name||The name of a control.
 Can be provided by the developer of the application under test.||//UIAButton[@name="okButton"]|